Announcing the Winners and Short List of #BerlinWritingPrize2022

 The Winner will receive a three-week residency at Berlin’s The Circus Hotel

 The dates of residency are January 2nd to January 22, 2023.
 The competition winner will receive their very own apartment, plus a month’s breakfast vouchers for the Circus Hostel, and up to 100 euros in travel costs toward their travel to Berlin.
-The winning writer and the two runners up will be featured on the SAND Journal website.
+The winning writer and the two runners up will get a 30-minute private publishing Q&A with literary agent, Jenny Hewson (Lutyens & Rubinstein) and will be featured on SAND Journal online.
 This feature will include publication of their winning entry, an interview, or both, depending on the author’s preference.

 Two runners up will receive two nights in a double room of their own at The Circus Hotel over January’s competition prize-giving event, and a travel budget to a maximum of 100 euros each to cover their journey to Berlin.
 Their winning entries will be published in SAND Journal online.